The Prime Minister Was a Spy: Reception

+Shortly after publication, The Guardian noted that "many Australians feel the story could be as big a hoax as that played on Stern magazine and Times Newspapers over the Hitler Diaries".
+It further observed that "many of the book's claims are either wrong, dubious or uncheckable".

+Quoted in The New York Times, Gareth Evans, Australia's Attorney-General at the time, said "the whole tale seems to be straight out of fruitcake land", while the Chinese government issued a statement describing it as "sheer fabrication".

-James Rusbridger, a British espionage researcher, wrote: "Were it not for the distress the allegations caused the Holt family, such a tale might be marginally amusing and deserve a short-lived place on the fiction shelves.
+James Rusbridger, a British espionage researcher, wrote in 1999, "Were it not for the distress the allegations caused the Holt family, such a tale might be marginally amusing and deserve a short-lived place on the fiction shelves.
 But what is most interesting about this story is the manner in which all sorts of vague allegations are linked together and then presented as proven evidence upon which to base the claim of Holt's treachery."

-The Guardian noted that "many Australians feel the story could be as big a hoax as that played on Stern magazine and Times Newspapers over the Hitler Diaries".
-It further observed that "many of the book's claims are either wrong, dubious or uncheckable".
-Gareth Evans, Australia's Attorney-General at the time, said "the whole tale seems to be straight out of fruitcake land", while the Chinese government issued a statement describing it as "sheer fabrication".